YugabyteDB-Samples/ysql-case-studies/triggers/COMING-SOON—mandatory-one-to-many-relationship/ask-tom-approach/README.md

 This file preserves the otherwise empty _"ask-tom-approach"_ directory when the local _git_ clone of this repo (where the repo content is developed) is merged back into the Internet-visible [main](https://github.com/YugabyteDB-Samples/ysql-case-studies) instance.

-This case study will focus on an implementation of the approach that's described by the famous Oracle Database expert Tom Kyte (now retired) in the post [Mandatory Relationships between tables](https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:22885524653897).
+This case-study will focus on an implementation of the approach that's described by the famous Oracle Database expert Tom Kyte (now retired) in the post [Mandatory Relationships between tables](https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:22885524653897).